-34. The draft HRA Business Plan was presented at Communities and Adult Services Scrutiny Committee on 4th March 2020.
-The letter from Scrutiny is tabled and considered as part of the Cabinet meeting.
+34. The draft HRA Business Plan was presented at Communities and Adult Services Scrutiny Committee on 4 March 2020.
+The letter from Scrutiny is attached at Appendix 2.

 Reason for Recommendations

 35. To comply with the requirement to present the HRA Business Plan to the Welsh Government.